tytydraco/yessleep/out/I_Accidentally_Joined_The_Mafia_In_South_Brooklyn_Today_I_Spoke_To_The_Devils_Daughter.md

 "Demon?"
 I asked.

-"*Diavolessa di donna che ha rapporti sessuali con maschi addormentati.
+"*Diavolessa che ha rapporti sessuali con maschi addormentati.
 La succuba.*" She said, in perfectly accented Italian which I have to admit impressed me, because I'd also heard her speaking fluent Korean with her father, Sam.

 'A female demon that is thought to have sexual intercourse with sleeping men, a succubus.'